Anna Belle "Annie" (Trout) Hower was born in February 1872 in Fayette County, PA, the daughter of Isaac F. and Emma Jane (Minerd) Trout.

 Sadly, Henry died in 1972 at the age of 74, terminating a marriage that had lasted about 48 years.

 Son Rev. Charles H. Frederickson (1923-1999) was born in 1923.
-He married M. Beatrice "Bea" (?) ( ? - ? ) in about 1944, and they remained together for 56 years.
+In about 1944, he married M. Beatrice "Bea" Moran (Feb.
+1, 2914-2011), daughter of Charles H. and Mary (Roth) Moran of Baltimore, MD.
+The couple remained together for 56 years.
 He served with the US Navy during World War II.
 Afterward, he graduated from Johns Hopkins University and secured employment as an engineering draftsman at the Overly Manufacturing Company in Greensburg.
 He also taught Sunday School at Zion Lutheran Church in Greensburg.
-They had seven children -- Wendy Jane Frederickson, Dary Ann Frederickson, Charles H. Frederickson Jr., Maxine Shroyer, Marsha Williams, Darlene Frederickson and Dora Neighly.
+A newspaper once said that as a young woman, Bea "was very proud of achieving the position of assistant buyer in Gaxton Women's Store in Baltimore.
+During WWII, she worked with officers from Washington D.C. as an aeronautical topographic map tracer (an aid to aircraft navigation).
+Later, she worked at Wittenberg University (Springfield, Ohio) Grill Room and Book Store."
+They produced seven children -- Wendy Jane Frederickson, Dary Ann Frederickson, Charles H. Frederickson Jr., Emma "Maxine" Shroyer, Marsha Williams, Darlene Frederickson and Dora Neighly.
 Circa 1960, feeling the call to ministry, he enrolled at Wittenburg University to begin college preparation studies.
 Then, in 1963, he entered the university's Hamma Divinity School in Springfield, OH.
 Said an October 1963 article in the Daily Courier, "It was three years ago that Frederickson decided to give up his draftsman occupation to enter the ministry.
 This meant, among other things, relinquishing a partnership in a Pittsburgh firm which he acquired after leaving Overly, and the family home was sold to help pay part of his college expenses.
-Mrs. Frederickson works in the Wittenburg Student Union during the evening, while he stays home with the couple's five children."
+Mrs. Frederickson works in the Wittenburg Student Union during the evening, while she stays home with the couple's five children."
 After receiving his ordination, he went on to become a pastor at the Rupp Lutheran Church in Kittanning, Heilman Lutheran Church in Ford City and St. Paul's Lutheran Church in Trauger.
 He also was an interim pastor at several local churches.
+The family dwelled in Latrobe in 1970.
 In November 1975, he was appointed to the Mount Pleasant Township Municipal Authority.
 Two months later, said the Courier, he "may have worked a miracle" at the "embattled" agency when he "brought Authority members and residents affected by the Shupes Run Sewer Project into a tentative and tenuous agreement at the group's quarterly meeting."
 Following that achievement, he was elected as vice chairman of the authority.
 Over time, he and Bea also hosted seven American Foreign Service (AFS) Exchange students.
 Charles died at the age of 77, at home in Jeannette, on Dec.
 14, 1999.
 His funeral was held at Good Shepherd Lutheran Church in West Point City near Greensburg and was led by Bishop Donald J. McCoid of the Southwestern Pennsylvania Synod of the Evangelical Lutheran Church.
 In an obituary in the Greensburg Tribune-Review, the family asked that any memorial donations be made to the American Diabetes Association or the Leukemia Society of America.
+Bea survived her husband by a dozen years.
+She passed away in Excela Westmoreland Hospital in Greensburg at the age of 87 on Sept.
+23, 2011.
+An obituary reported that her survivors included 13 grandchildren and 13 great-grandchildren.
+Rev. Mark Werner and Rev. Hans Andrae jointly led the funeral service.

 Daughter Emma Irene Frederickson (1926- ? ) was born in 1926.
 At the age of 20, on Oct.
 30, 1946, she married Harry G. Saxton (1925-2007), son of William Earl and Bessie Mae (Lusebrink) Saxton of Greensburg.
-They couple moved to Mansfield, OH, and had three sons -- David Saxton, Rev. Robert Saxton and Thomas Saxton.
+They couple moved to Mansfield, OH, and had three sons -- David H. Saxton, Rev. Robert C. Saxton and Thomas W. Saxton.
 For three decades, Harry owned Richland Sales Company in Mansfield, "specializing in structural steel, metal roof decks and accordion doors," said the Greensburg Tribune-Review.
 He also was a skilled jazz piano player.
 Later in life, the Saxtons made their home in Bellville, OH.
 Harry died in MedCentral Mansfield Hospital at age 81 on April 11, 2007.
 He was laid to rest in Bellville Cemetery.
+Emma was still living circa 2011 in Ohio.

 ~ Son James "Stanley" Hower ~